How do you increase your profile at work?

 You might say, “Oh, let’s just have the results do the talking”.
 But the truth is, it doesn’t really work that way.

 In the video below, I share with you some simple tips on how to increase your profile at work effectively and be on that partner track faster.
-In my How To Make Partner programme, in module 3, I go deep into how to increase your profile at work.
+In the Progress to Partner Membership site, we go deep into how to increase your profile at work.

 So how do you increase your profile?
 And what do I mean by increase your profile?